Single-Use Plastics

 Is there anything the City can do to address the increase in online shopping and the impact it has with plastic packaging materials (i.e. styrofoam, packing peanuts, etc.)?

-jzhao asked over 2 years ago
+jzhao asked almost 3 years ago

 Thank you for your question.
 We understand your frustration with online shopping and the impact it has with plastic packaging materials.